DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ### 31. What is predictive performance?

 It is the ability to forecast or estimate the performance characteristics of a system based on historical data, patterns, or predictive models.
 It involves analyzing past performance metrics, user behavior, and other factors to anticipate and optimize for future performance.
 By using predictive techniques, organizations can proactively identify and address potential performance issues, make informed decisions, and continuously improve web performance.

+### 32. How to optimize web performance in a multi-lingual or multi-regional website?

+- Utilize content delivery networks (CDNs) to cache and serve content from locations closer to your target audiences.
+- Implement efficient language or region-specific URL structures for better indexing and targeted caching.
+- Optimize the loading of language-specific resources, such as translation files.
+- Leverage browser caching and HTTP caching techniques.